Theorem

 Read other articles:

 This article has multiple issues.
 Please help improve it or discuss these issues on the talk page.
 (Learn how and when to remove these template messages) This article relies largely or entirely on a single source.
 Relevant discussion may be found on the talk page.
-Please help improve this article by introducing citations to additional sources.Find sources: Payday Records – news · newspapers · books · scholar · JSTOR (January 2018) Some of this article'...
+Please help improve this article by introducing citations to additional sources.Find sources: Freedom of religion in Myanmar – news · newspapers · books · scholar · JSTOR (September 2021) Th...